VitaFilimonova/AviaTicketsSearch/README.md

 * [Usage](#usage)

 ## General info
 This project is a simple realisation of searching for air tickets.
 The received data is automatically updated on the server because are a collection of user requests on the 'aviasales' website.
 You can sort the received data by price and flight time.
 Unfortunately, the required parameters of the request already contain a sorting option by price, so it was not possible to fully implement it yourself.
 You can also filter tickets by number of transfers.
+The project is adapted for different screen sizes.
 You can check the project using the link to GitHub Pages.
 ![image](https://github.com/VitaFilimonova/AviaTicketsSearch/assets/114240442/d5f0f510-c9c8-4b06-a526-037ca4004e0e)